 On this page

 The Twitter Module provides access to the Twitter Search API.
-Add the Twitter Widget to Layouts to display Twitter feeds.
+Granted access is to read data only!

-The main set-up is provided as part of the service for Xibo Cloud Hosting customers.
+The main set-up is provided as part of the service for Xibo Cloud hosted customers.
 Please follow the simplified process below to connect to the Twitter API.

 - Select Modules from the Administration section of the menu.

 - Click on the row menu for the Twitter Provider (Twitter Search) Module and select Connect to Twitter.

 - A form will open which has a Login with Twitter button which allows authorisation for the CMS to connect via a Twitter account.

 Skip the installation section below and continue from the Add Widget section.

 Non-Xibo Cloud Hosted customers please follow the full installation steps as detailed below.